bond005/speech_commands/README.md

 # speech_commands
-Recognizer of speech commands and other sounds based on pre-trained MobileNetV2
+Recognizer of speech commands and other sounds based on pre-trained MobileNet.